40 Health Symptoms You Should Never Ignore

 Eye floaters can look like black or gray specks in your vision that move around as you try to look at them.
 These floaters become more common when you get older because your vitreous, a jelly-like substance in your eyes, becomes more fluid-like.
 Small fibers clasp together in this liquidy substance and they cast shadows in your retina, which look like these little floating specks.

 According to the Mayo Clinic, it's common to see an increase in eye floaters if you are:

 - Suffering from eye inflammation.

 However, if you see a sudden and intense increase in the number of eye floaters you see, it could be a sign that you have a retinal tear, which can lead to a retinal detachment and eventual blindness if left unrepaired.
 (This happened recently to Slashfimcast podcaster Jeff Cannata, who tearfully recounted his diagnosis on air.)

-Recommendation: If your floaters are getting more intense, get it checked out with your eye doctor.
-You may need surgery to correct the problem and ensure it’s not something more serious.
+The Remedy Rx: If your floaters are getting more intense, get it checked out with your eye doctor.
+You may need surgery to correct the problem and ensure it's not something more serious.